The Advantages of a Random Drug Testing

 - No bias is involved in choosing who will be tested; all employees stand an equal chance of being chosen.

-Random testing helps give employees the assurance that your company doesn’t play favorites when it comes to workplace drug screening.
+Random drug testing helps give employees the assurance that your company doesn’t play favorites when it comes to workplace drug screening.
 Moreover, the element of surprise is a deterrent to employees who might otherwise abuse drugs if they knew in advance when they would be tested.

 Random Drug Testing: An Integral Part of a Bigger Picture